Towards Online Multi-Modal Social Interaction Understanding: Methodology

 \subsection{Multi-party Conversation Forecasting}

-\textbf{Motivation.} Purely relying on past utterances can leave the model uncertain about social cues that often become clear in subsequent conversation turns.
-Inspired by humans' anticipation for social interaction~\cite{hadley2022timing, ma2024decision}, we introduce multi-party conversation forecasting to predict future utterances.
+To enable forecasting multi-party conversations, we append a forecasting query after the task prompt, which is: ``Predict the upcoming speakers' turns and then predict the upcoming utterance of each speaker.''
+After answering the Online-MMSI task, the model generates the next few speaker labels and utterances.
+Directly predicting the full utterances of each future speaker in a single step can be overly complex and may lead to sub-par generation.
+Instead, we propose a coarse-to-fine approach with the following two phases:

-\textbf{Coarse-to-fine forecasting.} Directly predicting the full utterances of each future speaker in a single step can be overly complex and may lead to sub-par generation.
-Instead, we propose a two-stage, coarse-to-fine approach:
+\begin{itemize} \item \textbf{Speaker-turn prediction}: The model first generates a sequence of four upcoming speaker identities, e.g., ``The upcoming speakers' turns: Player0, Player4, Player0, Player3.''

-\begin{enumerate} \item \textbf{Speaker-turn prediction:} The model first generates a sequence of four upcoming speaker labels, e.g. ``The upcoming speakers' turns: Player0, Player4, Player0, Player3'', specifying who speak next and in what order. \item \textbf{Utterance refinement:} For each predicted speaker, the model then produces a fine-grained utterance.
-For instance, ``The upcoming utterances: [Player0]: I didn't swap you.
+\item \textbf{Utterance refinement}: For each predicted speaker, the model then produces a fine-grained utterance.
+For instance: ``The upcoming utterances: [Player0]: I didn't swap you.
 [Player4]: I was the Insomniac.
 I did not wake up as myself.
 So I...
 [Player0]: Yes.
-[Player3]: Who did you swap?''.
-This step mimics human conversation patterns, where we first anticipate who might speak and then try to guess what they would say. \end{enumerate}
+[Player3]: Who did you swap?'' \end{itemize}